Campacci History, Family Crest & Coats of Arms

 The surname Campacci was first found in the city of Treviso, where earliest records date back to the year 1010, with Gerardo Campo.

-Important Dates for the Campacci family
+Early History of the Campacci family

 This web page shows only a small excerpt of our Campacci research.
 More information is included under the topic Early Campacci History in all our PDF Extended History products and printed products wherever possible.